 What do you get when you pair Japanese designer Rei Kawakubo and her label Comme des Garçons (the epitome of fashion at its most avant-garde) with Italian designer Alessandro Michele's very specific brand of maximalism at Gucci?
 A shopper tote bag made for Hypebeast heaven AKA Dover Street Market.
 A Gucci press release announcing the bag said that Kawakubo and Michele decided to "experiment together," melding their respective aesthetics together in an intriguing and unexpected way.

-"Based on the foundation of a Comme des Garçons shopper, this unique piece is personalised with a Gucci vertical green-red-green Web stripe," the release notes.
+"Based on the foundation of a Comme des Garçons shopper, this unique piece is personalized with a Gucci vertical green-red-green Web stripe," the release notes.
 "The shopper, which uses craft brown paper featuring a distinctive plastic ‘shell’ that gives it a contemporary, industrial appearance sits in curious juxtaposition to Gucci’s storied stripe with its equestrian and artisanal history.
 The result is an idiosyncratic Made in Japan item that combines codes from the two houses."

-Pricing hasn't been announced yet, but the bag made its debut last week in Japan and is expected to available internationally on December 6.
+Pricing hasn't been announced yet, but the bag made its debut first last week in Japan and is expected to available internationally on December 6.